Lord of Vermilion

-In Final Fantasy XIV a parody real-time strategy (RTS) game using in-game minions called Lord of Verminion was made in reference and parody to Lord of Vermilion on November 10, 2015.
+In Final Fantasy XIV a parody real-time strategy (RTS) game using in-game minions called "Lord of Verminion" was made in reference and parody to Lord of Vermilion on November 10, 2015.

-On January 26, 2017, Square Enix announced the development of Lord of Vermilion IV.
+A fourth installment, Lord of Vermilion IV, was released in July 2017.
 Another arcade release for up to eight players, it featured music by Taku Iwasaki.

 Gameplay

 The player controls up to 4 units on the field at one time including the player's avatar and up to 90 total cost of units at one time.
 When a unit dies it must be returned to the inactive area and after a set amount of time it can be used again.
 Active units can only be switched in and out while the players units are in the gate area.
 Players can damage enemy arcane crystals, the search eye, the crystal shield or gates by putting their units in the associated area as long as no enemies are present.
 Players can also damage the arcane crystals by destroying all of the opponents units that are on the field.